2-year-old drowns in family friend’s pool, mother charged - NewsBreak

 MARTINEZ, Ga.
 (WRDW/WAGT/Gray News) - A lawn worker fell into a pool and drowned while weighed down with equipment while working at a home in Georgia.
 The accident happened Wednesday in Martinez.
 Authorities said 22-year-old Keontae Alston, of Augusta, was wearing a leaf blower on his back when he fell...

-Georgia lawn worker drowns after falling into pool, weighed down by leaf blower Keontae Alston, 22, of Augusta, was wearing a leaf blower on his back on Oct.
-19 when he was working in the Martinez neighborhood.
-(NCD)
+MARTINEZ, Ga. — A Georgia lawn worker fell into a residential pool and drowned while weighed down by equipment, authorities said.
+Keontae Alston, 22, of Augusta, was wearing a leaf blower on his back on Wednesday while working at a home in the Augusta suburb of Martinez, WDRW-TV reported.

 WRDW-TV